Fulbright Study/Research Awards

 Creative and performing arts applicants are required to submit supplementary materials based on their disciplines.
 Here are the application components for all grant types.
 Click here learn more about the sub-categories of study/research grants highlighting special opportunities that are available in select countries.

-This page contains a number of resources that will help you as you begin drafting your application.
-Once you have consulted with ONIF, it is advisable for you to carefully review each of the attachments and links below:
+Once you have consulted with ONIF, it is advisable for you to carefully review each of the attachments and links below.

-- Where to Begin Webinar Recording and Slides (March 2018)
+- Where to Begin Webinar Recording (March 2018)